Search Results

 Search areas include:

-- in Events (if you have an integration with LibCal or Library Market)
+- in Events = if you have an integration with Attend, LibCal, Library Market

 By default, search results will be set to Sort by "Best Match".
-This is based on Aspen's relevancy algorithm.
+This is based on Aspen's relevancy algorithm and is looking to return the most relevant or "Best Match" for that search.
+Aspen is looking at data points in your records to boost certain results higher than others.

 Other sort by areas include: